-- A MOTION was made by Mr. Vanderhoof and SECONDED by Mr. Legere to approve the minutes of September 25 as amended. - Voting: seven ayes; one abstention from Mr. LoVerme, motion carried.
+- A MOTION was made by Mr. Vanderhoof and SECONDED by Mr. Legere to approve the minutes of 238 September 25 as amended. - Voting: seven ayes; one abstention from Mr. LoVerme, motion carried.
+240 i.
+AD-Philosophy of the District

 X. POLICIES